anthonyballetta/ComputerScience/Compilation of C# Interview Questions.md

 # What is MVC?

+ELI5 version:

+Model is the data of your application.

+View is the presentation of the data.

+Controller is the brains/logic of your application.

+For instance, you're a car dealership, with many different cars in your inventory (model).
+When a customer asks to see a car, you (controller) looks in the inventory (model), retrieve the car and present it to the customer (view).

 MVC is a software architecture - the structure of the system - that separates domain/application/business (whatever you prefer) logic from the rest of the user interface.
 It does this by separating the application into three parts: the model, the view, and the controller.

 The model manages fundamental behaviors and data of the application.
 It can respond to requests for information, respond to instructions to change the state of its information, and even to notify observers in event-driven systems when information changes.
 This could be a database, or any number of data structures or storage systems.
 In short, it is the data and data-management of the application.